Financial Terminal Pricing Comparison 2026: What You Actually Pay

 For decades, Bloomberg Terminal's pricing went unchallenged because there was no credible alternative.
 If you wanted institutional-grade tools, you paid Bloomberg's price.
 That era is over.

-Modern cloud-based terminals like Godel deliver 95% of Bloomberg's functionality for less than 5% of the cost.
-At $118/month ($1,416/year) or $996/year for the annual plan, Godel provides professional-grade data at a fraction of Bloomberg's $27,660/year price tag.
+Modern cloud-based terminals like Godel cover the core equity workflows that matter most — at a fraction of the cost.
+At $118/month ($1,416/year) or $996/year for the annual plan, Godel provides professional-grade data well below Bloomberg's $31,980/year single-seat price tag.
 For equity traders, options desks, and most hedge fund strategies, this represents extraordinary value.
-The savings compound quickly - a 5-person team saves over $700,000 across 5 years.
+The savings compound quickly — a 5-person team saves over $1 million across 5 years at Bloomberg multi-seat pricing.

 The question is no longer "Can we afford an alternative to Bloomberg?" but rather "Can we afford NOT to switch?"
 Every year you delay represents tens of thousands in unnecessary costs - money that could be reinvested into growing your firm.